OpenSourceEconomics/ose-course-projects/frequently-asked-questions/index.rst

 What are other useful resources for research data?
 ==================================================

 There is a tremendous amount of data available online.
 For example, MDRC provides a host of data files for public use `here <https://www.mdrc.org/available-public-use-files>`_ from the evaluation of public policy initiatives.
+UC Irvine also maintains a `machine learning repository <https://archive-beta.ics.uci.edu/>`_ with several hundred datasets.
 More generally, `Google Dataset Search <https://datasetsearch.research.google.com>`_ allows you to look for all kinds of online data.

 A primer on finding data is available 'here <https://sebastiantellotrillo.com/resources/primer-where-to-find-data>'_ on the personal website of `Prof. Sebastian Tello-Trillo <https://sebastiantellotrillo.com/>`_.